 Computer graphics were once seen as a frippary by many computer scientists, but they have become increasingly important tools to communicate ideas and findings across disciplines (for example, see Briefing on Visualisations). e-science makes use of developments in computer graphics chips originally designed to be better for more immersive games.
-It's an example of commodity hardware, with prices driven down by economies of scale, feeding back into the e-Science ecosystem.
+It's an example of commodity hardware, with a capable of broadcast video production and photo static graphics.
+The second wave came with IB running DOS and Windows.
+Economies of scale ass with ubiquity meant their CPUs became much fast cheaper, negating the advantage given by in graphics co-processors.
+Games such as Wolfenst and Doom, which ran on 386 and 486 processors, prices driven down by economies of scale, feeding back into the e-Science ecosystem.